erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 Three types of worm are simulated: *Vegetarian*, *Scissor*, and *Cannibal*.
 Worms may be *alive*, *dead*, or *eaten*.
 Each worm is composed of one *head segment* and zero or more *non-head segments*.
-Each alive worm[]s head may move in pseudo random directions by changing its position form one position in the board to an adjacent position within the board.
+Each alive worm's head may move in pseudo random directions by changing its position form one position in the board to an adjacent position within the board.
 If a worm segment moves off an edge of the board, the worm segment wraps around to the opposite side